 Embrace the processor

 Many dips and sauces contain artificial ingredients, monosodium glutamate, high fructose corn syrup, and gluten.
 Instead of scanning each sauce to see which is the least processed, make one yourself.
 Discover recipes online to find the ingredients you’ll need and just hit “pulse” on your food processor.
 It’s that easy!
 Make your own marinara, salsa, hummus, pesto, mayo, ranch, and honey mustard without the questionable ingredients.
 You’ll be eating whole foods, and you won’t even need to cook!

 If you don’t have a food processor, you can also use a high-speed blender.
 Blenders are so handy if you don’t have a lot of time.
 They’re also great tools for efficiently adding maximum nutrition into smoothies.
 High-speed blenders can withstand seeds, oats, leafy greens, carrots, beets, and large chunks of fruit.
 Just add it all and pulse until smooth.

 Shred your vegetables

 Shredding your veggies is a creative way to eat more vegetables without having to cook.
 With a potato peeler or grater, make strips of carrots, summer squash, and red and green cabbage, and you’ve got a base for coleslaw.
 Add a whole-food homemade mayo, ranch, or some honey mustard dressing.
-Then just stir and refrigerate.
-If you want it to be sweet, use coconut cream or an organic yogurt and top it with nuts, seeds and dried fruit.
-You can also use a potato peeler or spiralizer to make zucchini, squash or carrot noodles.
+Then, just stir and refrigerate.
+If you want it to be sweet, use coconut cream or organic yogurt and top it with nuts, seeds, and dried fruit.
+You can also use a potato peeler or spiralizer to make zucchini, squash, or carrot noodles.
 Top with pesto, hummus, marinara, or whatever you like, and let the noodles soak those juices overnight to soften them.